ibm-cloud-docs/vpc/file_storage_vpc_cross_account_share.md

 [Beta]{: tag-cyan} Customers with special access to preview the new regional file share offering have the following options for allowed transit encryption modes:
 - For zonal file shares (`dp2` profile), the share owner can specify either `ipsec` or `none`, or both.
 - For regional file shares, cross-account access is not supported yet.

 When `none` is specified, encryption-in-transit is not required and cannot be used by the accessor accounts.
 When the `allowed transit encryption modes` of the origin share is set to `ipsec`, the share accessor accounts must create all their mount targets with the specified transit encryption type.
 All mount targets that are created for one file share must have the same transit encryption mode.

-File shares that were created before the release of this feature (18 June 2024) have an allowed transit encryption type that is based on their existing mount targets.
+File shares that were created before the release of the cross-account access feature (18 June 2024) have an allowed transit encryption type that is based on their existing mount targets.
 After this date, you must specify the allowed transit encryption type when you create file shares.
 All mount targets that are created for one file share must have the same transit encryption type.

 ## Creating an accessor share in the console